kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 ## Currently Reading

+- On Writing: A Memoir of the Craft - Stephen King
+- Machine Learning Pipeline

 ## On the shelf:

 - Cracking the coding interview
 - Python cookbook
 - PyImage Search Computer Vision
-- Machine learning Pipelines
- - On Writing: A Memoir of the Craft - Stephen King

 ## Wish List